We’re with you every step of the journey

 Covid survivors report a bewildering complex of long-term consequences.

 Offer non-therapeutic support

 Know when to refer to specialist care

 All programmes start at approximately 18.30 and offer CPD points.

 Join the experts for a live interactive session, answering your questions.

 Programme starts at 10.00.

 27th November 2021.

 Bev is a nurse practitioner and independent nurse prescriber working in general practice in Gloucestershire.
 She specialises in long term conditions.
-She is also an Education Facilitator for Devon Training Hub and is the Editor in Chief of Practice Nurse Journal and Primary Care Issues & Answers.
+She is also an Education Facilitator for Herefordshire CCG and is the Editor-in-Chief of Practice Nurse Journal and Primary Care Issues & Answers.
 She has key roles in respiratory care including as Asthma Lead for the Association of Respiratory Nurse Specialists and with the Primary Care Respiratory Society Policy Forum.
 She is also the nurse board member for the Primary Care Cardiovascular Society.
 Bev has an MSc in Respiratory Care and an MA in Medical Ethics and Law.
 She has been a Queen’s Nurse since 2015.